 1.4 million visitors

 The Army Museum is housed in Les Invalides, an imposing building of 1670 intended as a hospital and convalescent home for injured soldiers in the reign of Louis XIV.
-The Army Museum has a vast collection of weapons and armour from the 13th to the 17th centuries; it’s one of the three largest army museums in the world.
+The Army Museum has a vast collection of weapons and armor from the 13th to the 17 th centuries; it’s one of the three largest army museums in the world.
 There’s a section on the French Army from 1871 to 1945 and covers both World Wars comprehensively.
 The museum also includes jousting, hunting and tournaments and weaponry from the Ottoman, Persian, Mongolian, Chinese, Japanese and Indonesian worlds.

 Les Invalides is probably best known for Napoleon Bonaparte’s tomb, moved here in 1840.

 Mont St-Michel stands on a rocky island off the coast of Normandy, an abbey which has attracted pilgrims and worshippers since the first buildings of the 9th century.
 A new bridge has replaced the old causeway, and the place is once again an island, washed by the tides.
 It's one of the great sacred sites of France.

 Millau Viaduct, Mid-Pyrénées

 The Millau Viaduct was first drawn up in 1987 to link the Causse Rouge to the north with the Causse du Larzac to the south on the A75 autoroute.
 Designed by Michel Virlogeux and realized by the British architect Lord Norman Foster, work started in 2001.
 The viaduct was opened in 2004.
 It’s a beautiful structure, seemingly floating over the Tarn river valley.